-What is tragic about Mr. Smith’s case is that the decision about whether his low intellectual functioning makes him ineligible for the death penalty was based on an outdated and faulty analysis.
-It is a mere technicality that the Supreme Court set out the appropriate scientific analysis in 2017, but the Eleventh Circuit nonetheless held that Moore does not apply to Mr. Smith’s case because it was decided after the state court’s decision.
+What is tragic about Mr. Smith’s case is that the decision about whether his low intellectual functioning made him ineligible for the death penalty was based on an outdated and faulty analysis.
+It is a mere technicality that the Supreme Court set out the appropriate scientific analysis in 2017, but the Eleventh Circuit nonetheless held that Moore did not apply to Mr. Smith’s case because it was decided after the state court’s decision.
 The court wrote that its denial of relief on Mr. Smith’s claim was “a matter of timing.”

 The State of Alabama planned to execute Mr. Smith by lethal injection on February 11, 2021.
 Mr. Smith asked to have his pastor with him in the execution chamber to hold his hand and pray with him for redemption as he is being put to death, but the State refused his request.

 Mr. Smith’s attorneys challenged that decision, arguing that a death row prisoner is entitled to have his religious advisor present in the execution chamber at the time of death under federal law protecting the right to religious exercise.

 The Eleventh Circuit Court of Appeals granted an injunction requiring the ADOC to permit Mr. Smith to have his pastor present in the execution chamber at the time of the execution.
 The State appealed, but the Supreme Court upheld the injunction because it found the State failed to show a sufficient reason to deny Mr. Smith’s right to religious exercise by barring his pastor from the execution chamber.
 The execution was called off shortly after the Supreme Court issued its order.